Spread the love

 Burdens (sins) that cling to us: Actions and behaviors that weigh us down, hold on to us, hinder our path, slow us down, and hang on to us.

 Running the race: The Christian is likened to an athlete who must prepare himself for the difficult race of Christian life.
-The Christian seeks to reach the finish line to win the imperishable crown of glory.
+The Christian seeks to reach the finish line to win the imperishable crown of glory, the victory won by being faithful to Christ.

 Heb.12:7: “Endure your trials as discipline; God treats you as sons.
 For what “son” is there whom his father does not discipline.”
-(Like a human father, God may discipline sons and daughters with trials and difficulties.)
+(Like a human father, God may discipline sons and daughters with trials and difficulties.
+We are called to persevere in running the [Christian] race that lies before us, while keeping our eyes on Jesus. )

 Jas.1:12: “Blessed is the one who perseveres in temptation, for when he has been proved, he will receive the crown of life.”
 (In the commission of a sinful act, no one is tempted by God.
 One is tempted by his own passion.
 When consent is given by one’s passion, the sinful act occurs.)

 1Pet.2:20: If you are patient when you suffer for doing what is good, this is a grace before God.”
-(One’s patient suffering [often through no fault of their own] is compared to Jesus’ suffering.)
+(One’s patient suffering [often through no fault of their own] is compared to Jesus’ suffering.
+It can also be said that one suffers in union with Christ.
+This suffering can be offered up for the salvation of souls.)

-This is what faithful and traditional Catholics (Christians) are enduring and facing:
+This is what many faithful and traditional Catholics (Christians) are enduring and facing:

 Vatican II:

-2. (Loss of vocations, church sexual abuse and coverups, churches closing, , changing Church teachings, liturgical sacrilege, declining Catholic identification, poor Mass attendance, and poor catechesis, etc).
+2. The consequences of Vatican II: Loss of vocations, church sexual abuse and coverups, churches closing, changing Church teachings, liturgical sacrilege, declining Catholic identification, poor Mass attendance, and poor catechesis, etc).

 3. It has been even said that Vatican II was sabotaged by Pope Paul IV’s “gate keeper” Archbishop Bugnini’s who sought “Protestantize” Vatican II.